-relevant professional entities and discusses the potential impact.
-Inter alia, FIBI held dialogues with the Standards ulting firms, for example, when we were incorporating green 's headquarters and MATAF House) or with regard to other relating to environmental quality (electricity consumption, tion - FIBI Group cooperates with the relevant government with them and is diligent about updating them about any p does not express support of public positions and does not r political policies.
+FIBI Group works in collaboration with relevant professional entities and discusses the potential for reducing the Group's environmental impact.
+Inter alia, FIBI held dialogues with the Standards Institution of Israel and with various consulting firms, for example, when we were incorporating green building standards in our buildings (FIBI's headquarters and MATAF House) or with regard to other aspects of managing logistics resources relating to environmental quality (electricity consumption, paper consumption, etc.).